ghislainfourny/jsoniq-tutorial/README.md

 ### Objects

-You can use an object as if it were a function and pass the call an argument of type xs:string.
+You can use the dot operator to retrieve the value associated with a key.
+Quotes are optional, except if the key has special characters such as spaces.
 It will return the value associated thereto:

     let $person := {
       "first name" : "Sarah",